CoMakery/tfci/README.md

 **We are co-authoring a book!**

-We started in collaborative sessions at the Future of Working conference on March 20th 2015.
+We began during collaborative sessions at the Future of Working conference on March 20th 2015.
 Let us know if you have feedback or would like to participate.

 **Directly related to the Future of Working conference sessions:**